flyteorg/flyte/rsts/deployment/aws/manual.rst

 Create an RDS Database
 ======================
 Next, create a relational database.
-This database will be used by both the primary control plane service (Flyte Admin) and the Flyte memoization service (Data Catalog).
+This database will be used by both the primary control plane service (FlyteAdmin) and the Flyte memoization service (Data Catalog).

 * Navigate to `RDS <https://console.aws.amazon.com/rds/home>`__ and create an Aurora engine with Postgres compatibility database.
 * Leave the Template as Production.